Acupuncture and dry needling are two common modalities that members may wish to practise as a standalone service.

 You must also ensure the safe storage, transportation and disposal of needles, as well as hygiene and infection control issues.

 Do I need to join AACP?

-Physiotherapists who can demonstrate that they have undertaken an appropriate course in acupuncture and/or dry-needling provided by a commercial, professional body or Higher Education Institution, and maintained their fitness to practice in this modality, should have no difficulty in providing a safe service to patients.
+Physiotherapists who can demonstrate that they have undertaken an appropriate course in acupuncture and/or dry needling provided by a commercial, professional body or Higher Education Institution, and maintained their fitness to practise in this modality, should have no difficulty in providing a safe service to patients.

 However, joining a recognised professional network may offer additional benefits such as access to CPD activities and peer support.

-Some employers and other organisations require their employees to belong to AACP in order to practice acupuncture and/or dry-needling in their workplace.
+Some employers and other organisations require their employees to belong to AACP in order to practise acupuncture and/or dry needling in their workplace.